-Although there are not direct competitors for our ShotSpotter Flex solution that are of concern, we do compete with other possible uses of the limited funding available to our ShotSpotter Flex customers.
+We also compete with other possible uses of the limited funding available to our ShotSpotter Flex customers.
 Because law enforcement agencies or government entities have limited funds, they may have to choose among resources or solutions that help them to meet their overall mission.
 Accordingly, we compete not only with our customers' internal budget decisions, but with numerous companies vying for these limited funds, including Everbridge, Inc. and Axon Enterprises, Inc., among others.
 We believe that in areas with significant levels of gun activity, ShotSpotter Flex is uniquely positioned to assist customers in interrupting, detecting and preventing gun violence.